 - individual directors, officers, lawyers, auditors, bankers, portfolio managers and analysts in a variety of SEC and other investigations concerning their activities relating to the federal securities laws involving a variety of issues including disclosure, accounting, internal controls, securities trading, compliance procedures, FCPA, valuation, registration, and suitability.

-- In addition to representing the businesses and business leaders who are her clients, Ms. Johnson currently serves as the elected Chair of the Business Law Section of the American Bar Association, with over 50,000 members, over 50 substantive committees, and over 500 subcommittees, all focused on issues that matter to business lawyers.
+- In addition to representing the businesses and business leaders who are her clients, Ms. Johnson served in 2013-2014 as the elected Chair of the Business Law Section of the American Bar Association, with over 50,000 members, over 50 substantive committees, and over 500 subcommittees, all focused on issues that matter to business lawyers.
 Previously, as Business Law Secretary and Vice-Chair, Ms. Johnson served as editor-in-chief of the Section's renowned journal, The Business Lawyer, in 2010-2012, and as co-editor-in-chief of the Section's online monthly magazine, Business Law Today, in 2010-2011.
 In 2006, she received the Business Law Section's "Jean Allard Glass Cutter Award," given annually to a woman who has cut through barriers to attain high accomplishments in Business Law.
 From 2003-2006, she served as Chair of the Committee on Federal Regulation of Securities, following a long tenure as co-chair of that committee's Subcommittee on Civil Litigation and SEC Enforcement Matters.
 Ms. Johnson also is an elected member of the American Law Institute.

 Prior to becoming a lawyer, she taught in the Albuquerque, New Mexico public school system for six years.